Jacody/productivity-tracker/README.md

 # productivity-tracker
-productivity-tracker with face recognition to ensure you are working
+productivity-tracker with face recognition to ensure you slaying progress.